amberwelby/ducky-dashboard/README.md

 * Customizable!
 Rather than hardcoding information into the dashboard, I'm working on ways to easily configure and customize the dashboard

 ## Setup
-This dashboard is intended for personal use and to run locally on your device.
+This dashboard is intended for personal use and to run locally on your device, specifically it was designed for a 800x480 (7") screen.
 From the commandline, navigate into the directory and run `npm run dev` :)

 ## Sources
 ### Design